Worst Pills, Best Pills

 Researchers are consistently unimpressed by the effectiveness of epleronone.

-As mentioned above, eplerenone is not much of a high blood pressure-lowering drug.
-A senior FDA scientist wrote in a September 27, 2002, memo about the drug’s effectiveness and the risk of increasing potassium blood levels: “We have no reason to think eplerenone is anything but a garden-variety antihypertensive [blood-pressure-lowering drug] of ordinary effectiveness; i.e., there is no reason to accept increased risk [elevated potassium levels] compared to alternative agents.”[3]
+A senior FDA scientist wrote in a Sept.
+27, 2002, memo about the drug’s effectiveness and the risk of increasing potassium blood levels: “We have no reason to think eplerenone is anything but a garden-variety antihypertensive [blood pressure lowering drug] of ordinary effectiveness; i.e., there is no reason to accept increased risk [elevated potassium levels] compared to alternative agents.”[3]

-The FDA reviewed a number of clinical trials in which eplerenone was compared directly to other high blood-pressure-lowering drugs.
-Eplerenone was found comparable to spironolactone, the thiazide diuretic hydrochlorothiazide (ESIDRIX, HYDRODIURIL, MICROZIDE), and the angiotensin converting enzyme (ACE) inhibitor enalapril (VASOTEC).
-Nothing special was found with eplerenone.
+The FDA reviewed several clinical trials in which eplerenone was compared directly to other high blood pressure-lowering drugs.
+Eplerenone was found to be comparable to spironolactone, the thiazide diuretic hydrochlorothiazide (ESIDRIX, HYDRODIURIL, MICROZIDE), and the angiotensin-converting enzyme (ACE) inhibitor enalapril (VASOTEC).

-The Medical Letter on Drugs and Therapeutics, a publication we frequently cite because of its reputation as an independent source of drug information, concluded its review of eplerenone by saying the drug is “modestly effective for treatment of hypertension.”[4]
+The Medical Letter on Drugs and Therapeutics, an independent source of drug information, concluded its review of eplerenone by saying the drug is “modestly effective for treatment of hypertension.”[4]

-A large clinical trial found the addition of the drug to the best standard therapy improved the survival of patients who had a heart attack complicated by a damaged left ventricle and heart failure.[5]
+A large clinical trial found that adding the drug to the best standard therapy improved the survival of patients who had a heart attack complicated by a damaged left ventricle and heart failure.[5]

-This study found that death from all causes was lower in those taking eplerenone compared to patients receiving a placebo.
-In the placebo group, 16.7 percent of patients died.
-This was decreased to 14.4 percent in the eplerenone group.
-The absolute difference in risk of dying between the two groups was 2.3 percent.
+This study found that death from all causes was lower in those taking eplerenone (14.4%) than in patients receiving a placebo (16.7%).
+The absolute difference in risk of dying between the two groups was 2.3%.
 In other words, 44 patients need to be treated with eplerenone for 16 months to prevent one death.

-The downside of eplerenone, as alluded to above, is the risk of developing a serious elevation in blood potassium level, or hyperkalemia.
-In those taking eplerenone, 5.5 percent of the patients experienced a serious elevation in their potassium blood level, whereas only 3.9 percent of those given placebo, had a serious episode of hyperkalemia.
-This is an absolute difference of 1.6 percent in risk of developing hyperkalemia with eplerenone.
-That means 63 patients taking eplerenone that must be treated for over 16 months before there is one case of hyperkalemia that develops can be calculated - this is known as the number needed to harm.
+The downside of eplerenone, as mentioned above, is the risk of developing a serious elevation in blood potassium level, or hyperkalemia.
+Of those taking eplerenone, 5.5% experienced a serious elevation in their potassium blood level, whereas only 3.9% of those given placebo had a serious episode of hyperkalemia.

 The BMJ study also showed that a small number of other antihypertensive drugs appear to have the opposite effect, decreasing the risk of gout.

-The April 2013 issue of Worst Pills, Best Pills News discusses another recent BMJ study.
-This study suggests that an increased risk of acute kidney injury (AKI) is associated with combining nonsteroidal anti-inflammatory drugs (NSAIDs) with two antihypertensive drugs: a diuretic plus either an ACE inhibitor or an ARB.
+The April 2013 issue of Worst Pills, Best Pills News discussed another BMJ study suggesting an increased risk of acute kidney injury (AKI) is associated with combining nonsteroidal anti-inflammatory drugs (NSAIDs) with two antihypertensive drugs: a diuretic plus either an ACE inhibitor or an ARB.
 The risk was found to be highest during the first 30 days of starting an NSAID in patients who also are already taking a diuretic plus an ACE inhibitor or an ARB.

-The study found that patients currently using a triple-therapy combination — a diuretic, an ACE inhibitor or an ARB, and an NSAID — have a 31 percent greater risk of developing AKI compared with current users of a diuretic plus an ACE inhibitor or an ARB without an NSAID.[7]
+The study found that patients currently using a triple-therapy combination — a diuretic, an ACE inhibitor or an ARB, and an NSAID — have a 31% greater risk of developing AKI than current users of a diuretic plus an ACE inhibitor or an ARB without an NSAID.[7]

 Before You Use This Drug [top]